Ensteammixsources

 Endieselforgeneratorqty

-What is the percentage of your total Diesel usage, used for the onsite Generator?
+What percentage of your facility's total diesel usage is for the onsite Generator ?
+(Ref ID - endieselforgeneratorqty)

 - In the freeform numeric field, enter the percentage of your total Diesel usage used for the onsite Generator.